1. The structure of the journal

-- Addresses: Use numerals: 56 Norzin Lam.
+Addresses: Use numerals: 56 Norzin Lam.

 - Use double inverted commas for full quotes or partial quotes and single inverted commas for quotes and quotes within quotes.
 Example: “If the amendment is unconstitutional, there are ‘other places’ for you to go to,” Lyonpo Namgay Dorji said.
 He said there was no use repeating the word “unconstitutional”.

 - Use a colon to introduce a complete one-sentence quotation within a paragraph.
 Example: Namgay Tshering said: “The paddy fields are our source of income and we fear the quarry might affect them.”

 - To introduce quotations of more than one sentence, name the speaker after the first sentence.
 “I shall return,” said President Obama.
 “And then we shall see what can be done.”

 - Always make sure if the words like long-term, short-term, well-being and far-fetched, among many, are spelt correctly use of hyphen.

 - But also avoid using hyphen in words without it such as subtropics and multimedia, among others.

 - Write Dzongkha words and terms in དབུ་ཅན་ (uchen) script, the upright, block style of Dzongkha alphabet.

 - If references are too long for footnote like more than three on each page, compile them at the end of the write up.
 It will be put up only on the website but not on hard copy.

-- Writers are invited to contribute photographs and other images (including tables and charts) to go with their articles when the graphic strengthens the story.
+- Writers are invited to contribute high resolution photographs and other images (including tables and charts) to go with their articles when the graphic strengthens the story.

 - Photographs and other images should be in colour and high enough resolution, editable by the journal’s designer.

 - Editing of photographs and other images is restricted to improving colours and brightness, and should not, in any way, manipulate or distort them.

 - Use 12th Five-Year Plan, not 12 th FYP